 Performance Units and Performance Shares.
 Performance units and performance shares may be granted under our 2010 Plan.
 Performance units and performance shares are awards that will result in a payment to a participant only if performance goals established by the administrator are achieved or the awards otherwise vest.
 The administrator will establish performance goals in its discretion, which depending on the extent to which they are met, will determine the number and/or the value of performance units and performance shares to be paid out to participants.
 After the grant of a performance unit or performance share, the administrator, in its sole discretion, may reduce or waive any performance objectives or other vesting provisions for such performance units or performance shares.
-Performance units will have an initial dollar value established by the administrator prior to the date of grant.
-Performance shares will have an initial value equal to the fair market value of our common stock on the date of grant.
-The administrator, in its sole discretion, may pay earned performance units or performance shares in the form of cash, in shares or in some combination thereof.
+Performance units will have an initial dollar value established by the administrator, in its sole discretion, may performance units or in some combination thereof.
 The specific terms will be set forth in an award agreement.